phrase/demo-rails-app/README.md

 First, install the gems required by the application:

     bundle

 Next, execute the database migrations/schema setup:

 	bundle exec rake db:setup

 ### Initialize PhraseApp

-Use the Rails generator to add a `phrase.rb` initializer:
+Use the Rails generator to add a `phraseapp_in_context_editor.rb` initializer:

-    bundle exec rails generate phrase:install --auth-token=<YOUR-SECRET>
+  bundle exec rails generate phraseapp_in_context_editor:install --access-token=<YOUR_ACCESS_TOKEN> --project-id=<YOUR_PROJECT_ID>

 If you don't have a [PhraseApp account](https://phraseapp.com/en/signup) yet, you can use the [demo account](https://phraseapp.com/demo) credentials to get started:

-	bundle exec rails generate phrase:install --auth-token=e15bc7d21c980245ab6c938fe6bb56e8

 ### Start the app

 Start the Rails app to see the In-Context-Editor added to the To-Do application.
 You're ready to localize your app:

     bundle exec rails server

 You can find your app now by pointing your browser to [http://localhost:3000](http://localhost:3000).
 If everything worked you can log into In-Context Editor with your PhraseApp user account or the demo login credentials:

 	User: demo@phraseapp.com
 	Password: phrase